<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 How to Get More Reviews: Insider Secrets

-If you want to get more reviews for your local business this month, not “by Q4”, do these 5 things.
-Ask everyone, make it easy, leverage SMS, respond to all feedback, think long term.
-The big $$ secret: consistency, consistency, consistency.
+If you want to get more reviews for your local business this month, not by year’s-end, do these 9 things.
+The big $ secret: consistency.

-Picture this: It's dinner time and you're in the mood for a pizza.
-But the place around the corner is played out.
-Time for something new.
-So you call up 400 of your closest friends to see which shop they recommend.
+Picture this: It's lunchtime and you're in the mood for tacos.
+But the spot around the corner is getting old.
+It’s time to try somewhere new.
+So you call up 500 of your closest friends to see which shop they recommend.

 While this scenario sounds absurd, it reflects your customers' experiences when they read your business's Google reviews and compare you to the competition.
 In fact, 79% of consumers say they trust online reviews as much as personal recommendations from friends or family.

-Generating a high volume of Google business reviews is crucial to attract curious searchers and stand out from the competition online.
-But unlike generating word-of-mouth referrals, increasing Google reviews requires a scalable, consistent strategy to truly succeed.
+Generating a high volume of Google business reviews is crucial to attracting potential customers and standing out from the crowd online.
+But unlike generating word-of-mouth referrals, getting more Google reviews for your business requires a scalable, consistent and proactive strategy to succeed.

-Thankfully, after generating and managing 250,000+ reviews on behalf of our clients, we've discovered some tried-and-tested tips for how to get more Google reviews that every local business should know.
+Thankfully, after generating and managing over a million reviews on behalf of our clients, we've uncovered some tried-and-tested tips for how to get more Google reviews that every local business should know.

-Here are Widewail's top five insider secrets for how to get more Google reviews:
+Here are Widewail's top nine insider secrets for how to easily get more Google reviews:

 Bonus tip: add a line

-Beyond direct solicitation, try passive measures such as putting review links in your email signatures or adding QR codes at the point of purchase.
+Beyond direct solicitation, try passive measures such as putting review links in your email signatures or sharing QR codes at the point of purchase.

 Hey, Jake here - so you're asking everyone...but what do you say?
 You could probably come up with a few ideas, this isn't rocket science, but wouldn't it be easier just to grab a handful of templates and pick your favorites?
 I put together some ideas for you, hope this helps.